ezman1105/Data-Scientist-Project-InvestigationOfSeattleAirbnbOpenData/README.md

 > In this project, factors impacting price of homestay is analyzed and filtration of types of properties that have the better value of money will be discussed based on my personal preference.
 Score of reviews are revised as weighted average score according to the personal points of view for ratings.
 Besides, as a stranger to Seattle, I am curious which region and what season would be more expensive (or relatively cheap) to hire a place.
 Also, whether the score of review, amenities that I required, or any other factors would impact the price of stay?
 Thus, the relationship among region-related, review-related, and price of homestay would be analyzed.

+## Library Used
+> In the analysis, libraries including numpy, pandas, and matplotlib are used.
+Besides, seaborn is imported for visualization.
+Packages of sklearn are also introduced since functions such as train_test_split, Standard Scaler will be applied.
+In the project, model of linear regression is utilized and to achieve better performance, linear regression model is combined with transformed target regressor.
+Finally, the output is evaluated by value of r-squared and thus re_score is imported.

 ## Data Wraggling

 > 1. Removal of unnecessary columns: